What is “Savoring” and How Can it Help You Build Wealth?

-The current pandemic has made us reassess our finances.
+The current economy has made us reassess our finances.
 It is important more than ever to know where your money is going.
 We’ve updated our budget template for you to use.
 Click on the button below to make a copy and register for our webinar to go over how to best use it!

 The template is based on a $70,000 salary in California.